Specialist Allied Health and Behaviour Support Provider Scheme

 Note that the department has checked identity documents and reviewed Working with Children Checks (WWCCs) for all providers included in the Scheme in eCPC.
 However a search in eCPC is still required for confirmation of their WWCC status.

-5) Monitor: during the collaboration with the service provider and at the end of their engagement, the Department will require the service provider to submit details on what has been delivered.
+5) Monitor, Review and Evaluate: during the collaboration with the service provider and at the end of their engagement, the Department will require the service provider to submit details on what has been delivered.
 This data will allow us to evaluate the scheme and inform future decisions.

 We ask that, if possible, schools also provide us feedback on their experiences so that we can understand the outcomes being achieved, manage the quality and ensure the Department is able to iterate and improve the scheme.
 We have provided a list of questions that can be answered in the Schools User Guide.